 At the stadium’s base, the brick piers will have tapering bases cut back into their section, reducing the structural mass and providing extra circulation space.
 Space between the piers present at the ground floor will receive infill to shape the entrance halls, while at other locations the piers will give rise to sheltered arcades.

 The façade will be formed by the 264 brick piers, which will be classified into primary and secondary.
 The space between the piers will either be left open or covered with opaque panels or transparent / translucent glass.
 The front panels will feature decorative architectural metal element known as Crozier.

-Crozier are a series of vertical metal staffs that are designed to resemble the crozier displayed on the club's badge.
+Crozier is a series of vertical metal staffs that are designed to resemble the crozier displayed on the club’s badge.

 Aecom provided planning, environmental, fire, and mechanical, electrical and plumbing (MEP) engineering for the stadium design and also acted as landscape architects.